yvki/quiz/README.md

 ## Problem Statement

-You are encouraged to design your own text-based UI as a teaching aid for students.
+You are encouraged to design your own **text-based UI** as a teaching aid for students.
 The application will display 5 quiz questions one by one, allowing user to enter his/her answers and submit the quiz.
 It then display the results of the quiz.

 ### Program Requirements

-Using the **object oriented concept** learnt in the module, the application should consist of **2 classes**...
+Using the **Object Oriented Programming (aka OOP)** concept learnt in the module, the application should consist of **2 classes**...

 - **MCQ class to represent a question** and **by adding a constructor, it should have the variables to store the question, four choices, user's answer and the correct answer for the question**.